The Mighty Rhone

 The Northern Rhône.

 The northern part of the region stretches from Côte-Rôtie down to Cornas.
-It accounts for just 5% of production but it is where you’ll find some of the finest wines and grandest appellations (AOCs).
+It accounts for just 5% of production but this is where you’ll find some of the finest wines and grandest appellations (AOCs).
 Hermitage AOC and Château Grillet AOC to name a couple.

-The only red grape permitted is Syrah and the whites are made from Viognier (Condrieu AOC for example), Roussanne and Marsanne.
+The only red grape permitted is Syrah and the whites are made from Viognier (Condrieu AOC for example), and/or Roussanne and Marsanne.

 While much of production is small scale and expensive, more affordable wines can be found in the St-Joseph AOC and Crozes-Hermitage AOC.

 The Southern Rhône.

 The Southern Rhône (everything south of Montèlimar) is a different thing altogether.
 The climate is more Mediterranean, with milder winters, long warm summers and less rainfall.

 In terms of grape varieties, Syrah is still crucial, but Grenache is the main player and there are numerous other red grape varieties allowed in the wines.
 The most important being Mourvèdre, Carignan and Cinsault.
 Whites wines are mostly made from Viognier, Marsanne and/or Roussanne, with cheaper blends often being based on Grenache Blanc.

 The key to a basic understanding of the wines of the Rhône Valley is the appellation system.
 When faced with a selection of Rhône wines, it is this which will help you divine what is smart and what isn’t.
 This is how it works: